 Because this option might be impractical in some cases (for example parcel carriers like FedEx & UPS) managers can setup “on-demand receiving teams” and allocate specific docks to process carriers that will not comply with this requirement or drivers that missed their appointments.

-In general, during the unloading process the objective is to unload cargo safely and efficiently.
+In general, the objective during the unloading process is to unload cargo safely and efficiently.

 Part of this process includes checking seals, recording temperature data (in the case of perishable goods), and validating the booking reference.
 Once this is completed, assign a bay and start the unloading process.